JuneBascaran/MDEF/docs/term3/02-Distributed design.md

 For the reflection tree I have chosen one of my projects from last semester to reflect on what I can improve.
 The project is about collecting microplastics from the beach with the Beach Clean Initiative.
 My group and I volunteered to clean the beaches and tested and developed different tools to collect microplastics from the sand.

 ### Learning skills
+With this exercise, I have used skills that have allowed me to self-evaluate on the different values of distributed design.
+Skills such as being able to view my project and interventions from a different perspective to see what I have done well and what I can improve.
 ### Dynamics
 ### Interactions
 ## Reflection 3: Values